mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/metrics/reference/index.md

 ---
 <!-- The source repo for this topic is https://github.com/dcos/dcos-docs-site -->

-Mesosphere DC/OS collects basic system metrics--such as CPU and memory--for nodes and containers automatically.
+Mesosphere&reg; DC/OS&trade; collects basic system metrics - such as CPU and memory - for nodes and containers automatically.
 Mesosphere DC/OS also collects metadata about the different categories of metrics.
 For more information about the metadata metrics, see [Dimensions](#Dimensions).

 You should note that automatically-collected metrics are only available for containers that provide endpoint statistics.
-For example, Docker containers do not provide networking data for DC/OS to consume, so the networking metrics that are available for UCR containers are not available for Docker containers.
+For example, Docker&reg; containers do not provide networking data for DC/OS to consume, so the networking metrics that are available for UCR containers are not available for Docker containers.

 <a name="Node"></a>